MidnightDreamerX17/skill20/Traits.md

 **Beastial Spirit (Specific)** - Spells and powers relating to this spirit are considered to be one circle lower.
 For example, having a Beastial Spirit of Bear will allow the character to use *Summon Nature's Ally I* as if it were *Summon Nature's Ally II* in order to summon a bear.
 On the other hand, the character's personality is strongly modified depending on the spirit, having a penalty of -10 to all actions that are contrary to the spirit's nature.

 **Darksign** - The character is undead, harmed by most effects that heal mortals.
 The character does not regain hit points by resting, instead needing to sit near magically-blessed fires.
 If killed, the character will come back to life the next day with 1 less maximum hit point and looking more dead.
 Once the character's maximum hit points go to zero, they will be raised as a mindless hollow.
 The cure to the darksign is only known by a select few, and by specific gods.

+**Dependent** - The character has a non-adventurer dependent.
+If this person is killed, then the character must cease adventuring immediately for the rest of their lives and all future incarnations.

+**Documented Identity** - The character has a large number of records about them in multiple places, identifying their appearance, place of residence, family, and other such things.
+This could be used for the character's benefit, proving that they are an upstanding citizen, proving that they possess a noble title, etc. But, this information is also readily available to those who wish to do harm to the character.

 **Aligned: Lawful Good (Alignment)** - The character starts at Rank 2 in both the Law and Good Associations.
 On the other hand, the character has a penalty of -10 to reactions with chaotic and evil people.